Timeline: South Korea's impeached President Park Geun-hye

-SEOUL (Reuters) - Ousted South Korean President Park Geun-hye was waiting on Thursday for a court's decision on whether she will be arrested in a corruption scandal that has cost her the presidency and gripped the country.
+SEOUL (Reuters) - Ousted South Korean President Park Geun-hye appeared before prosecutors on Tuesday to face questioning as a criminal suspect in a corruption investigation that has cost her the presidency.

-Park, 65, became the country's first democratically elected leader to be ousted from office when the Constitutional Court upheld a parliamentary impeachment vote on March 10.
+Park, 65, becomes the country's first democratically elected leader to be ousted from office, when, on March 10, the Constitutional Court upheld a parliamentary impeachment vote.
 A presidential election will be held on May 9.

-Following is a timeline of the main developments in the scandal and events in her life and political career.
+Park has not been charged but prosecutors have accused her of bribery and abuse of power.
+She has denied wrongdoing.

 1974: Park's mother is killed by a bullet fired by a pro-North Korea assassin trying to kill her father, President Park Chung-hee.
 Park became acting first lady.